 And, perhaps, the counseling will help you realize that you either need a change of scenery or a new role at work, especially if your current role is stifling your larger goals in life.
 No matter what, the previous status quo is no longer acceptable.

-If you have a son, brother or husband who’s struggling with substance use and can’t seem to pull himself away from work, there’s a level of stubbornness to break through to get him to go to rehab.
+If you have a loved one who’s struggling with substance use and can’t seem to pull themselves away from work, there’s a level of stubbornness to break through to get them to go to rehab.
 A professional intervention is likely your best option in this scenario.
-Reflections Recovery Center stages professional interventions for men 18 years and older.
+Reflections Recovery Center stages professional interventions for those 18 years and older.